Skip to main content

 Winter: Quiet Landscapes and Hot Springs

-Winter reveals a quieter, more reflective side of Japan.
-Northern regions receive heavy snowfall, while cities remain crisp and calm.
+Winter, from December to February, reveals a quieter and more reflective side of Japan.
+Northern regions such as Hokkaido receive heavy snowfall, perfect for skiing and snow sports, while central and southern cities remain crisp and calm.
+Winter offers peaceful landscapes and unique seasonal experiences.

-• Hot spring (onsen) experiences in cold weather
+• Relaxing hot spring (onsen) experiences in cold weather

 When to Avoid Travelling